 Before I begin any project, however, I like to find a spot to do them where I know they will be safe from little hands.
 But because I don't have a craft room, I am left with the only option: the kitchen table.
 If you have a nice table that you don't want paint on, then I highly recommend that you lay something down so your table doesn't get ruined.

-Removing the Stickers and Prepping for Last-Second Decisions
+Remember to Remove the Stickers and Prep for Last-Second Decisions